jespinal/Stealth-Monitor/README.md

 ## Stealth-Monitor

-According to the legend, once upon a time someone needed to have a bash script running on some Linux boxes in order to have a screenshot taken on those machines.
+This repo was created for historical reasons.
+The idea was to keep a record of a solution used once because of the need of having a bash script running on a couple of Linux boxes taking and sending periodical screenshots to a configured destination.

-The script needed to run stealthy, take a snapshot of whatever was present in the screen at that time, and upload that screenshot to a preconfigured FTP server.
+The script had to run stealthy, take a snapshot of whatever was present in the screen at that time, and upload it to an FTP server.

-This was the solution used at that time.
-Probably not the best one, surely one that worked.